s-nakaoka/choreonoid-doc/en/simulation/howto-implement-controller.rst

  add_cnoid_simple_controller(SR1MinimumController SR1MinimumController.cpp)

-in CMakeList.txt unde the same directory.
+in CMakeList.txt under the same directory.
 See "src/SimpleControllerPlugin/library/CMakeLists.txt" for detail of this function.
 Basically, it is OK to link with the library "CnoidSimplerController".
 (In case of Linux, the file name of the library will be "libCnoidCimpleController.so".

 SimpleController Class
 ----------------------